AceRNorth/gdsims/_sources/tutorials/tutorial6.rst

 .. image:: ../images/tut6_anim_radial.gif
     :scale: 90 %

 Let's compare this animation to the one from Tutorial :ref:`tutorial-4.1`.
-We can see that in this case the gene drive will spread much quicker with the radial dispersal.
+We can see that in this case the gene drive will spread quicker with the radial dispersal.

 .. note::